Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 Sand play is one of the oldest sensory tools going, and there's a reason OTs still reach for it.
 The tactile feedback — the weight, the resistance, the way it holds a shape but then slowly collapses — is incredibly satisfying for children who need that kind of input through their hands.

 The problem with real sand is obvious: it gets everywhere, it's impossible to contain, and parents have very valid feelings about sand on the carpet.
 Kinetic sand solves most of that.
-It sticks to itself, not to surfaces, and 900g of the stuff can keep my son occupied for forty-five minutes — which, if you live with a child who needs constant stimulation, you'll understand is remarkable.
+It sticks to itself, not to surfaces, and 900g of the stuff can keep an autistic child occupied for forty-five minutes — which, if you live with a child who needs constant stimulation, you'll understand is remarkable.

 National Geographic's version is a solid choice.
 It's well-reviewed, comes with moulds, and the 900g quantity is enough to do something with without being so much that it's unmanageable.
 The green colour is genuinely satisfying (if slightly alarming when you first open it).
 We keep ours in a shallow lidded tray from Ikea — the kind with a clip lid — so it stays contained between sessions.